Surgical Treatments for Pituitary and Skull Base Tumors

 For most people, the best treatment is to remove the pituitary tumor.
 At UPMC, the preferred method for this surgery is the Endoscopic Endonasal Approach (EEA).

-EEA for pituitary tumors allows surgeons to:
+EEA treatment for pituitary tumors allows surgeons to:

 - See the pituitary gland well without making an open incision.